-Output: X response
+Input : NoneOutput : X response

-[POLL] sends an Identify message around the loop and returns to the X-register a number from 0 to 255 representing the the loop's response.
+POLL sends an Identify message around the loop and returns to the X-register a number from 0 to 255 representing the loop's response.
 The response number is the decimal equivalent of the eight parallel poll bits.

-[POLL] initially sets those bits in the Identify message to "0".
-If any loop device has been enabled previously by [POLLE], it can change its assigned bit to 1 according to its service request needs, and the number returned to X may differ from 0.
-If you execute [X<>FIO] immediately after executing [POLL], HP-41 flags 00-07 are set or cleared according to the states of the corresponding Identify message bits.
+POLL initially sets those bits in the Identify message to 0.
+If any loop device has been enabled previously by POLLE, it can change its assigned bit to 1 according to its service request needs, and the number returned to the X-register may differ from 0.
+If you execute X<>FIO immediately after executing POLL, HP-41 flags 00-07 are set or cleared according to the states of the corresponding Identify message bits.

-[POLLD] (Parallel Poll Disable)
+POLLD (Parallel Poll Disable)